 Agapanthus is a perennial herb from southern Africa, widely cultivated for its showy flowers.

-Its usual growth habit is to form clumps of plants, each up to 75 cm (2.5 ft) tall and made up of deep green, arching sword-shaped leaves in a fountain-like arrangement.
-The underground parts are thick rhizomes and fleshy roots spreading in all directions.
+Its growth habit is to form clumps of plants up to 75 cm (2.5 ft) tall made up of dark green, arching sword-shaped leaves in a fountain-like arrangement.
+The underground parts are thick rhizomes and fleshy roots spreading off in all directions.

-The flowers are funnel-shaped, up to 5 cm (2 in) long and either deep blue, lavender or less commonly white.
-They are held in rounded clusters high above the plant, atop tall green stems, and come into bloom from spring through summer, extending into autumn in some areas, depending on the prevailing climate.
+The flowers are funnel-shaped, up to 5 cm (2 in) long and either deep blue, lavender or, less commonly, white.
+They are held in a rounded cluster, atop a tall green stem high above the plant, and come into bloom from spring through summer, extending into autumn in some areas, depending on the climate.

-Fertilized flowers are followed by small, elongated seedpods becoming brown when dry and contain tiny, glossy black seed with a wrinkled, papery surface.
+Fertilized flowers are followed by small elongated seedpods becoming brown when dry and containing tiny, glossy black seed with a wrinkled, papery surface.

-Agapanthus is commonly cultivated as a ground-cover, border plant or in garden beds for its showy flowering display.
+Agapanthus is a commonly cultivated garden bed, ground cover or border plant for its showy flowering display.
 It is also ideally suited for growing in large tubs, containers and pots.

-The flowering stems are suitable for floral arrangements and are cut when the flowers have just started to open.
-Stems with flowers falling off when shaken are usually too old and should be avoided.
-After cutting, the stems are placed cut end in cold water with a floral preservative added to increase longevity.
-Their vase-life is about 4 to 7 days.
-If being shipped, they should be kept at between 4 and 8 °C (39 and 46 °F).
+The flowering stems are suitable for floral arrangements and cut when the flowers have just started to open.
+Stems with the flowers falling off when shaken are usually past their prime.
+After cutting, the stems should stand cut-end in cold water with a floral preservative added to increase their longevity.
+Their vase life is about 4 to 7 days.
+If they are to be shipped, they should be kept cool at between 4 and 8°C (39 and 46°F).

-Although naturally adapted to cool climates, Agapanthus grows and flowers reliably in moderately humid subtropical and tropical mid- to high-elevation climates, generally areas with annual lows of 8 to 20 °C, annual highs of 17 to 30 °C and annual rainfall of 400 to 2500 mm, extending to drier areas with irrigation.
+Although naturally adapted to cool climates, Agapanthus grows and flowers reliably in moderately humid subtropical and tropical mid- to high-elevation climates, generally areas with annual lows of 8 to 20°C, annual highs of 17 to 32°C and annual rainfall of 400 to 2500 mm, extending to drier areas with irrigation.

-Agapanthus may fail to flower in areas where the average low of the coldest month is above 15 °C (59 °F).
+Agapanthus may fail to flower in tropical areas where the average low of the coldest month is above 15°C (59°F).

-Agapanthus performs best on rich, free-draining loam and sand soils of a moderately acid to neutral nature, generally with a pH of 6.5 to 7.5, and on sites with full to partial sun exposure.
+Agapanthus performs best on rich, free-draining loam, sandy-loam and loamy-sand soils of a moderately acid to neutral nature, generally with a pH of 6.5 to 7.5, and on sites with full to partial sun exposure.

-Agapanthus is recorded as having naturalised in more than one country, but there does not appear to be any record of it anywhere as a serious weed or invasive species.
-It is assessed as a low weed risk species for Hawaii, by the Hawaii Pacific Weed Risk Assessment project (HPWRA).
+Agapanthus is recorded as having naturalised in more than one country but there does not appear to be any record of it anywhere as a serious weed or invasive species.
+It is assessed as a low weed risk species for Hawaii, by the Hawaii Pacific Weed Risk Assessment (HPWRA) project.

 Adams, C. D. 1972, Flowering plants of Jamaica, University of the West Indies, Mona, Greater Kingston